 This says that automatic enrolment, automatic re-enrolment and payments of contributions should continue in line with existing requirements.
 Employers who think they may not be able to make their pension contributions are told that they should contact their pension provider in the first instance to explore whether there is flexibility to change the due dates.

 It also clarified that the employer contribution claim that can be made under the Coronavirus Job Retention Scheme for 3% of qualifying earnings is regardless of the basis on which DC contributions are paid to the scheme.
 On 17 April, it was amended to state that where the employer pays contributions for a furloughed worker of less than the automatic enrolment minimum, it can only claim based on what it actually pays.

 Regarding the Pensions Act 2004 "listed change" consultation requirement for employers with 50 or more employees who (among other things) wish to reduce the employer contribution rate, it says that the Regulator will not take regulatory action "in respect of a failure to consult for the full 60 days" in specified circumstances, including where only furloughed staff are affected and the employer has written to affected staff and their representatives.
 Employers are encouraged to carry out as much consultation as they can.

-In this very short piece, the Regulator asks scheme providers to report late contribution payments (to members as well as to the Regulator) at 150 days late, rather than the 90 days set out in code of practice 5 for occupational pension schemes and code 6 for personal pension schemes.
+The Regulator originally asked scheme providers to report late contribution payments (to members as well as to the Regulator) at 150 days late, rather than the 90 days set out in code of practice 5 for occupational pension schemes and code 6 for personal pension schemes.
 (This change was reported in the pensions press on 27 March, apparently based on letters to providers, but was not announced publicly by the Regulator until it issued this guidance on 9 April.
-We note that there is no similar public statement addressed to trustees or employers.)
+There was no similar public statement addressed to trustees but some received letters.)
 NB See the guidance immediately above regarding the Regulator's expectations about the ongoing payment of contributions.